-- o Recent estimates show the medicare hospital trust fund as being depleted as early as 1990.
-This financing problem is, more than anything else, the result of rapidly growing hospital costs.
-Such costs are expected to increase at an average annual rate of 10.5 percent from now until 1995, while the basis for trust fund income, covered earnings, is expected to grow at an annual rate of only 7.0 percent. - o Hospital costs are not the only element of the medicare program that have experienced rapid growth.
-Physician fees under Part B of the program have increased at an annual rate of over 11 percent in recent years. - o The high cost of health care in this nation, not just the cost of medicare, is a real problem.
+Recent estimates show the medicare hospital trust fund as being depleted as early as 1990.
+This financing problem is more than anything else, the result of rapidly growing hospital costs.
+Such costs are expected to increase at an average annual rate of 10.5 percent from now until 1995, while the basis for trust fund income is expected to grow at an annual rate of only 7.0 percent.

+Hospital costs are not the only element of the medicare program that have and are expected to experience rapid growth.
+Physician fees under Part B of the program have increased at an annual rate of over 11 percent in recent years.

+The high cost of health care in this nation, not just the cost of medicare, is a real problem.
 A problem for which everybody has someone to blame.
-We have heard that it's the hospitals, the growing number of elderly, improved technology, third party coverage, government regulations, etc. Clearly it's a problem in which all these things share some blame. - o But it is, more than anything else, a physician problem.
-It is the physician who drives most of the health care system.
+We have heard that it's the hospitals, the growing number of elderly, improved technology, the physicians, third party coverage, government regulations, etc. Clearly it's a problem in which all these things share some blame.
+But it's also, more than anything else, a physician problem.

+It is the physician who drives the health care system.
 He or she orders the tests, admits the patient, performs the surgery, and prescribes the drugs.
-Perhaps more importantly, it is what he or she does not do that significantly contributes to the problem.
-He or she does not, in the opinion of many, consider what it costs to provide the services he or she prescribes. - O Hospitals have been in this situation with respect to medicare.
-Cost reimbursement provided hospitals with financial incentives to provide more services, extend lengths of stay, and adopt new technologies, whether cost-effective or not.
+Perhaps more importantly it is what he or she does not do that significantly contributes to the problem.
+He or she does not, in the opinion of many, consider what it costs to provide the services he or she prescribes.

+- o Hospitals have been in this situation with respect to medicare.
+Cost reimbursement provided hospitals with financial incentives to provide more services, extend lengths of stay, and adopt new technologies, whether costeffective or not.
 Those days are over.
 Prospective payment was adopted as a way of changing incentives, rewarding efficiency, and curbing cost growth.
-But hospital prospective payment is not the entire solution. - o There are those who have already begun to press for the establishment of a new Presidential commission to address the medicare crisis.
+But hospital prospective payment is not the entire solution. - There are those who have already begun to press for the establishment of a new Presidential commission to address these issues.
 I would argue that first we ought to allow the Congress an opportunity to do what it is here to do.
-In my view, we should revive the bipartisan spirit that marked the success of the social security rescue plan. - o The cumulative projected deficit in the HI trust fund is so large--\$300 to \$400 billion by 1995--that to maintain solvency will require substantial policy changes.
+In my view, we should revive the bipartisan spirit that marked the success of the social security rescue plan. - The cumulative projected deficit in the HI trust fund is so large--\$300 to \$400 billion by 1995--that to maintain solvency will require substantial policy changes.
 To bring the hospital insurance program into close acutuarial balance, either outlays will have to be reduced by 30 percent or income increased by 43 percent.

-o Increased beneficiary cost sharing, cost reductions, and higher payroll tax rates are but three options likely to be considered by the Congress to close the gap between revenues and outlays.
+Increased beneficiary cost sharing, cost reductions, and higher payroll tax rates are but three options likely to be considered by the Congress to close the gap between expenditures and revenues.